jmchuma/jmchuma.github.com/README.md

     * The step by step [tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/).
 * The Liquid template language [manual](https://shopify.github.io/liquid/).
 * [MDN Web Docs](https://developer.mozilla.org/) for sooooo many things.
+* Stuff I added after checking [htmlhead](https://htmlhead.dev/)
+    * Meta robots to suggest a behavior to search engines and crawlers.
 * Stack Overflow, of course.
 For lots of things, but these were a lifesaver:
     * [This](https://stackoverflow.com/questions/9650762/how-to-compensate-for-vertical-scrollbar-when-it-is-not-yet-present)
     on how to for the scroll bar to appear to prevent the page from jumping.